tequilahub/tequila/README.md

 # Research projects using Tequila
 J.S.
 Kottmann, A. Anand, A. Aspuru-Guzik.
-A Feasible Approach for Automatically Differentiable Unitary Coupled-Cluster on Quantum Computers [arxiv.org/abs/2011.05938](https://arxiv.org/abs/2011.05938)
+A Feasible Approach for Automatically Differentiable Unitary Coupled-Cluster on Quantum Computers.
+[arxiv.org/abs/2011.05938](https://arxiv.org/abs/2011.05938)
 Fermionic gradients available on `devel` branch.